-Switzerland, France, Yellowstone, Arches, Rocky Mountains, the Netherlands… these are just a couple of places we visited with kids this summer.
+Switzerland, France, Yellowstone, Arches National Park, Rocky Mountains, the Netherlands… these are just a couple of places we visited with kids this summer.
 I look at the thousands of pictures on my computer and cannot believe they are all from the last two months… I wonder if I will ever get our family albums up-to-date…

 Looking for some travel inspiration in the U.S. or Europe?
 This post should give you plenty of ideas for your next trips.

 People often say that it’s all about the journey, not the destination.
 So here are some pictures of those amazing journeys in between the – just as amazing – destinations.

 We drove some of the world’s most beautiful roads this summer!
 From the highest continuous paved road in the United States – Trail Ridge Road which reaches an elevation of 12,183 feet to the longest causeway in the Netherlands crossing 32 km over the sea…

 We never expected Arches National Park to be so scenic.
 It exceeded all our expectations!

 This National Park isn’t that big, but it has so much to offer!
 The good thing is that you can see so much just by taking short stops along the main scenic drive.
 Yes, there are some amazing hikes in Arches, but even if you don’t hike, you’ll be able to experience the most incredible sceneries!